aws-samples/aws-serverless-developer-experience-workshop-python/unicorn_web/README.md

 - Search approved property listings: The **Search function** retrieves property listings marked as APPROVED from the DynamoDB table using multiple search patterns.

-- Request property listing approval: The **Approval function** sends an EventBridge event requesting approval for a property listing specified in the payload.
+- Request property listing approval: The **Request Approval function** sends an EventBridge event requesting approval for a property listing specified in the payload.

 - Process approved listings: The **Publication Evaluation Event Handler function** processes `PublicationEvaluationCompleted` events from the Unicorn Approvals service and writes the evaluation result to the DynamoDB table.